wessberg/notes/BDSA/object_design_reuse.md

 ## Strategy pattern
 **BEHAVIORAL DESIGN PATTERN**
-If we require dynamic switching between two or more implementations on runtime (for instance, Offline or Online backup) and also want to be able to deal with possible future extensions, the strategy pattern is the way to go.
+If we require dynamic switching between two or more implementations on runtime and also want to be able to deal with possible future extensions, the strategy pattern is the way to go.

 <img src="assets/strategy_pattern.png" />